cliqteam/website/content/blog/ci-bootstrap.md

 changes automatically deployed gives my poor sysadmin hands a break from all the typing.
 I hope to hone and improve this projects CI/CD and code structure over time and carry this on into our future projects.
-One change that was recommended to me by a collegue before even initializing the repository was splitting the backend and frontend into seperate repos.
+One change that was recommended to me by a colleague before even initializing the repository was splitting the backend and frontend into separate repos.
 This seemed excessive to me at the time but as more and more complexity build in the app I've started to see the potential benefits.